 Six years ago, I started running a monthly Tyranny of Dragons campaign.
-Here’s the second write up.
+Here’s the write up from the second session.

 11th Mirtul, 1490 DR